MichSchli/AgentCogSec/README.md

   <img src="Figures/pipeline.png" align="center" height="60%" width="60%" ></a>
 </p>

 In our paper, we propose a pipeline for defending against attacks by content.
 Below, we describe the steps of our pipeline, and survey papers working on these pipeline steps in the context of agent/RAG security.
+We do not include papers and resources developed exclusively in the context of automated fact-checking - for those, a comprehensive list can be found in [this repositoryo](https://github.com/Cartus/Automated-Fact-Checking-Resources).

 - [Claim Prioritisation](#claim-prioritisation)
 - [Evidence Retrieval](#evidence-retrieval)